 Keep in mind that formatting mistakes look cheap and usually affect the game quality.

 The same as many other languages, French has the formal pronoun for “you” (“vous” in official settings and “tu” in more informal situations).
-Titles can be used to show respect to the conversation partner.
+You can use titles to show respect to the conversation partner.

 Italian game localization

-Italian is the official language for the 60 million Italian citizens, and also in San Marino, Switzerland, Vatican City, and some areas in Slovenia and Croatia.
+Italian is the official language for the 60 million Italian citizens, as also in San Marino, Switzerland, Vatican City, and some areas in Slovenia and Croatia.

 Italians don’t have a very high proficiency in English, ranking in the 30 out of 100 countries according to EF.

-So if you want to attract and engage your players, you need to translate and localize your game, especially when it’s a complicated, interactive one where they have to make quick decisions.
+If you want to attract and engage your players, you need to translate and localize your game.
+That’s especially the case when it’s a complicated, interactive one where they have to make quick decisions.

 Italian gaming market

 According to GameIndustry.biz and Newzoo, the Italian gaming market reached 35 million gamers and $3 billion in revenue in 2020.
 In Italy, 30% of the population plays games, with the main audience aged 25-34.
-The average revenue per user (ARPU) is around 28 euros, while the Italian gamers tend to pay more for PC games than for mobile games.
+The average revenue per user (ARPU) is 28 euros, while Italian gamers tend to pay more for PC games than for mobile.

-In terms of game genres, the top three are action games, shooters, and sports, with FIFA being the favorite from the sports game category.
+The top three genres are action games, shooters, and sports, with FIFA being the favorite in the sports game category.

 Italian localization essentials

 Generally speaking, Italian text is at least 10% longer than English.
-Even if this should not affect your UI game too much, you should not forget about it during the translation ad localization process.
+Although it won’t affect your UI game too much, you should not forget during the ad localization.

 2. Special Characters

 Italian is not the only language that uses special characters like è, à, ò, ì.
-The tricky part is not the English – Italian translation but choosing the right font that can recognize these characters and display them correctly.
+The tricky part is choosing the right font to recognize these characters and display them correctly.